 If you are receiving LTD benefits, you may be eligible to retire early and receive a lump sum payment from the LTD Plan to compensate you for the anticipated reduction in your pension income.
-The criteria are:
+The criteria for the Early Retirement Incentive Benefit (ERIB) are:

-- you have been on LTD for 4 or more years
+- you have been on LTD for 4 or more years;

-- you are eligible for early retirement pension benefits from the MPP or PSPP and
+- you are eligible for early retirement pension benefits from MPP or PSPP; and

-- · you are not eligible for rehabilitation
+- you are not eligible for rehabilitation.

+In order to be eligible, the amount of ERIB payout cannot be more than the current reserve calculated by the Plan actuary for the duration of your claim.
 The ERIB administrator will contact you if you are eligible to apply, and will provide you with more information.